 Dr. Grant Ramsey received his doctorate of veterinary medicine from Mississippi State University College of Veterinary Medicine in 2012.
 After graduation, he completed a one year rotating internship in small animal medicine and surgery at Coral Springs Animal Hospital in Coral Springs, FL.
 Dr. Ramsey then moved to Houston for a 3-year residency program for small animal internal medicine at Gulf Coast Veterinary Internal Medicine, completing his residency in 2016.
 He enjoys running, meditating, and playing video games in his spare time.

 Dr. Ramsey’s professional interests are endocrinology and hormonal disorders including diabetes mellitus, Cushing’s disease and Addison’s disease, as well as infectious disease including pneumonia, urinary tract infections, tick-borne illnesses and fungal disease.

-Dr. Tige Witsberger is a board-certified small animal surgeon and partner at MissionVet Specialty & Emergency.
+Dr. Tige Witsberger is a board-certified small animal surgeon, partner and Hospital Director at MissionVet Specialty & Emergency.
 He graduated summa cum laude from the University of Illinois College of Veterinary Medicine with a Doctor of Veterinary Medicine in 2006.
 After graduation, Dr. Witsberger completed a one-year small animal rotating internship at the University of Missouri.
 He then completed his three-year small animal surgical residency at Texas A&M University in 2010.
 Dr. Witsberger stayed on at Texas A&M as a small animal surgery faculty member where he taught and performed orthopedic, soft tissue and neurologic surgery.

 Dr. Witsberger has special interest in minimally invasive surgery including arthroscopy, laparoscopy and thoracoscopy as well as minimally invasive fracture repair.
 He also has interest in intervertebral disc disease and neurosurgery.